 The manufacturer can also write corresponding information to other data blocks of the tag through the handheld RFID device during the QA check and other stages.
 In this way, the entire transportation process from the production to the distribution center to the retail can be recorded.

-RFID technology helps counterfeit products in the wine industry
+RFID technology helps to counterfeit products in the wine industry

 RFID requirements for wine manufacturers and retailers